-Ken Howard, LCSW, founder of GayTherapyLA.com, is available to consult with producers and writers of television shows and films about gay male issues, LGBT, diversity, bullying, child development, trauma, phase-of-life, relationships, cultural issues, HIV/AIDS, psychiatric disorders, and other themes that might be featured in your project.
+Ken Howard, LCSW, CST, founder of GayTherapyLA.com and an AASECT-Certified Sex Therapist, is available to consult with producers and writers of television shows and films about gay male issues, LGBT, diversity, bullying, child development, trauma, phase-of-life, relationships, cultural issues, HIV/AIDS, psychiatric disorders, and other themes that might be featured in your project.

 At GayTherapyLA, our staff clinicians have expertise and experience in all of these areas, and more.
 We can consult with you to take your project to the next level of authenticity, meaning, and compelling value.
 Often, even a relatively brief consultation can help you spot “trouble spots” and make your project resonate with audiences with more nuances rooted in real-life experience of these specialized populations.
 Other times, ongoing or more in-depth consultation helps guide the life of your project — from outline, to writing, to production.